Buyer’s Guide: LED Light Bulbs

 When shopping for an LED light bulb, you’ll find an estimated lifespan on its package; most bulbs last anywhere from 10 to 25 years.
 You’ll also find an estimate of how much the bulb will cost to operate per year.
 These estimations are based on an average bulb use of three hours per day.
 If you leave a light on all day long, the lifespan will be significant shorter, and the bulb will cost more per year to operate.

-Our Top Five Picks
+Our Top Picks

-Philips 60-Watt Equivalent LED ($19.98 for three)
+BEST FOR GENERAL PURPOSES: Philips 60-Watt Equivalent LED

-Cree 40-Watt Equivalent LED ($5.41 for one)
+BEST FOR SOFT LIGHT: Cree 40-Watt Equivalent LED

 The winner of top honors for reading lamps, bedside lamps, and even bathroom vanities, the Cree 40-Watt Equivalent LED, with 460 lumens and a dynamic color range, successfully mimics soft incandescent light.
 Reviewers love the “coziness” of the light, the fact that the bulb is dimmable, and the idea that if the bulb lasts as long as estimated, it’ll be 22 years before it needs replacement.

 BEST FOR BRIGHT LIGHT: Cree 100-Watt Equivalent Daylight LED